-CM: There was a man who started and I forget the name.
+CM: There was a man who started - and I forget the name.
 I don't know if he made them around here or whether he made them in a shop.
 He had some kind of a shop where he was making woodwork or something.
 He decided to try and make rods.
 He made a pretty good split bamboo rod.
-Then from then on, all kinds of things happened.
-One thing, people used tungsten foils.
+Then, from then on, all kinds of things happened.
+There used to be - people used [inaudible].

-NS: Yes.
-You know (Frank Gaetano and Eastern Reel?).
+NS: Yeah.
+You know Frank DeGaetano and Eastern Reel.